OHDSI/RewardExecutionPackage/README.md

-# REal World Assessment of Drug (REWARD) performance Study Package
+# REal World Assessment of Drug (REWARD) performance Execution Package

+**This Package is under heavy development and is not intended for usage at this stage.**

 This package represents the implementation of REWARD, a toolset built on top of OHDSI HADES library of standard methods for observational healthcare research.